 - The proposal must be approved in the plebiscite

 Anyone with a right to vote in a referendum would have the right to vote in this plebiscite.

 Many households that are not connected to a public water supply are served by group water schemes.
-These schemes are formed by 2 or more households coming together to provide their own common water supply.
+These schemes are formed by two or more households coming together to provide their own common water supply.
 The group elects trustees to act on behalf of its members in all dealings with the local authority.

 The National Federation of Group Water Schemes is a co-operative society, established to represent the interests of members of group water schemes.
 It also provides advisory, training, developmental and other services to scheme members.

 The Water Services Act 2007 provides for the conservation of water where leakage occurs due to unrepaired pipes or equipment, or where poor management results in wastage or excessive consumption of water.
 Irish water are currently operating a Leakage Reduction Programme to improve the pipe network across the country.